Philadelphia Dog Bite Lawyer

 (2) The dog has either or both of the following:

-- The dog has a history of attacking humans and/or domestic animals without provocation.
+- A history of attacking humans and/or domestic animals without provocation.

-- The dog a propensity to attack human beings and/or domestic animals without provocation.
+- The propensity to attack human beings and/or domestic animals without provocation.
 A propensity to attack may be proven by a single incident of the conduct described in section (1).

-If the dog does not meet the above criteria and therefore is not considered dangerous, a dog owner may still be liable for dog bite injuries.
+When the dog does not meet the above criteria and therefore is not considered dangerous, a dog owner is still liable for dog bite injuries.
 If the dog was not dangerous, had never bitten someone before, and was not provoked, a dog bite victim can recover damages based on the severity of the injury.
-If the injury is not severe, the victim can make a claim against the dog owner for medical expenses.
-If the injury is severe, the victim can make a claim against the dog owner for not just medical expenses, but also all other losses and legal damages.
+Additionally, If the injury is not severe, the victim can make a claim against the dog owner for medical expenses.
+Or, if the injury is severe the victim can make a claim against the dog owner for not just medical expenses, but also all other losses and legal damages.